 If you find creating and maintaining classroom jobs overwhelming, you're not alone.
-The good news is, with the right framing, classroom jobs can not only make your to-do list shorter, but they can increase student investment and boost real-world learning opportunities.
+The good news is that with the right framing, classroom jobs can not only shorten your to-do list but also increase student investment and boost real-world learning opportunities.

 At ClassEquity, the goal of student jobs is to teach responsibility and increase ownership over classroom routines.
 We want our platform to mirror the responsibilities you or I have in the real world.
 What makes you want to do your job?
 What makes you not want to do your job?
 These are great questions to ask yourself when you are creating student jobs.

 The first component of investing students in their job is planning a job that is actually helpful.
 How do you feel when you have to complete a meaningless task?
 Your students feel the same way.
 If you make up a job that doesn't matter, students will pick up on that and quickly lose interest.